Pilgrim’s Bottle of Saint Menas

 - Major shrine: Monastery of Saint Mina, Church of Saint Menas (Cairo)

-- Patronage: Falsely accused people; peddlers; and travelling merchants
+- Patronage: Falsely accused people; peddlers; and traveling merchants

 Pilgrim’s Bottle of Saint Menas